Published: March 31, 2020

 Sarah graduated from Sunderland in 1997.
 Always an advocate of lifelong learning, her professional background is pretty varied and colourful, and includes outdoor education, HM forces, healthcare, automotive and cycle industries, plus specialist retail.
 More recently she added "education" and "training" to the list.

 Throughout the everyday process of starting, running and growing first a career, and then multiple small business ventures, the thing that remained constant for Sarah was a realisation that a genuine love of learning is a cornerstone of a successful approach to life, and work.
 We often stand and fall on the strength of our ability to learn from mistakes and missteps, hence, you’ll often hear Sarah quote a three-word mantra: Believe, Persevere, Achieve.

-Now as a Chartered Manager (CMgr MCMI) & a specialist in Equality and Diversity, exploring the concept of an “Identity workplace” Sarah is once again at Sunderland, to further that learning journey as part of our MSc Inequality and Society Cohort, exploring how society can include and re-enable people and create inclusion for all.
-Her research interests include identity, Gender, LGBTQIA+ inclusion, Organisational culture, Well-being & Health.
+Now as a Chartered Manager (CMgr MCMI) and a specialist in Equality and Diversity, exploring the concept of an “Identity workplace” Sarah is once again at Sunderland, to further that learning journey as part of our MSc Inequality and Society cohort, exploring how society can include and re-enable people and create inclusion for all.
+Her research interests include identity, gender, LGBTQIA+ inclusion, organisational culture, wellbeing and health.

-“I’m really happy to be back at Sunderland University as the campus holds many happy memories for me of my undergraduate days.
+"I'm really happy to be back at University of Sunderland as the campus holds many happy memories for me of my undergraduate days.
 Coming back was a seamless process, even after 22 years, though much more of it is online these days!
-The university has remained the same welcoming hub of learning that I experienced, and as both a course rep and well-being champion for the school of social sciences, I look forward to working on many exciting projects going forward”
+The University has remained the same welcoming hub of learning that I experienced, and as both a course rep and wellbeing champion for the school of social sciences, I look forward to working on many exciting projects going forward”.